Integer-Forcing Linear Receivers: Performance for Slow Fading Channels

 \subsection{Outage Behavior}

-We now compare the outage rate and probabilities for the receiver architectures discussed above.
-It is easy to see that the zero-forcing receiver performs strictly worse than the MMSE receiver and V-BLAST I performs strictly worse than V-BLAST II.
-We have chosen to omit these two architectures from our plots to avoid overcrowding.
-Figure~\ref{f:out2p} shows the $1$ percent outage rate and Figure \ref{f:out5p} shows the $5$ percent outage rate.
-In both cases, the integer-forcing receiver nearly matches the rate of the joint ML receiver while the MMSE receiver achieves significantly lower performance.
-The SIC architectures with either an optimal decoding order, V-BLAST II, or an optimized rate allocation, V-BLAST III, improve the performance of the MMSE receiver significantly but still achieve lower rates than the integer-forcing receiver from medium $\snr$ onwards.
+We now compare the outage rates and probabilities for the receiver architectures discussed above.
+First, note that the zero-forcing receiver performs strictly worse than the linear MMSE receiver and the V-BLAST I receiver performs strictly worse than the V-BLAST II receiver.
+We have chosen to omit zero-forcing and V-BLAST I from the plots to avoid overcrowding.
+All simulations are evaluated with respect to complex-valued channels with i.i.d.~Rayleigh fading (whose realization is only known at the receiver).
+The plots compare the performance of the joint ML~\eqref{eq:rjoint}, integer-forcing~\eqref{eq:alternaterate}, V-BLAST III~\eqref{e:vblastiii}, V-BLAST II~\eqref{eq:rmmsesic2}, and linear MMSE~\eqref{e:rmmse} receivers.

+In Figures~\ref{f:out2p} and~\ref{f:out5p}, we have plotted the $1$ and $5$ percent outage rates, respectively.
+In both cases, the integer-forcing receiver nearly matches the rate of the joint ML receiver while the linear MMSE receiver achieves significantly lower performance.
+The SIC architectures with either an optimal decoding order, V-BLAST II, or an optimized rate allocation, V-BLAST III, improve upon the performance of the linear MMSE receiver considerably but still achieve lower rates than the integer-forcing receiver from medium SNR onwards.
 Our simulations suggest that the outage rate of the integer-forcing receiver remains within a small gap from the outage rate of the joint ML receiver.
-However, we recall from the example given in Subsection \ref{ex:4} that it is not true that the integer-forcing receiver is uniformly near-optimal for all fading realizations.
-Figure \ref{f:poutRo3} shows the outage probability for the target sum rate $R = 6$.
-We note that the integer-forcing receiver achieves the same slope as the joint decoder.
-In the next subsection, we characterize the diversity-multiplexing tradeoff of the integer-forcing receiver and compare it with the diversity-multiplexing tradeoff of traditional architectures that are considered in \cite{zt03}.
-We show that the integer-forcing receiver attains the optimal diversity multiplexing-tradeoff in the case where each transmit antenna sends an independent data stream.
+However, we recall from the example given in Section~\ref{ex:4} that it is not true that the integer-forcing receiver is uniformly near-optimal for all fading realizations.

+In Figure \ref{f:poutRo3}, we have plotted the outage probability for a target sum rate of $R = 6$.
+Note that integer-forcing achieves the same slope as joint ML decoding.
+In the next subsection, we investigate this behavior by deriving the DMT of the integer-forcing receiver.